Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Observations and Analysis

-For each recovery, we utilized Bayesian statistics for model comparison and parameter estimation.
-Bayesian statistics uses Bayes’ theorem to enhance the probability of the hypothesis based on new evidence or data.
-For model comparison, the standard \citeauthor{Jeffreys1961} scale is utilized, which suggests the preferred model based on the strength of evidence \citep{Trotta2008}.
+For each recovery, we used Bayesian statistics for model comparison and parameter estimation.
+Bayesian statistics use Bayes’ theorem to enhance the probability of a hypothesis based on new evidence or data.
+We used DYNESTY (a dynamic nested sampling package for estimating Bayesian posteriors and evidences; \citep{DYNESTY2020}) to compute the Bayesian evidence and perform model selection, and EMCEE \citep{EMCEE2013} to obtain posterior samples for parameter estimation of the preferred model.
+For model comparison, the standard \citeauthor{Jeffreys1961} scale is used, which suggests the preferred model based on the strength of evidence \citep{Trotta2008}.
 Bayesian inference is also used to predict the epoch of the next glitch using data from previous glitches.

-The priors are selected based on two criteria: initial estimates from the weighted least-square fit and reasonable ranges for each parameter using literature knowledge.
-These reasonable ranges can be fixed for some parameters, like the fractional moment of inertia (typically positive and below 1) and may vary for others like the recoupling timescale, usually depends whether it is a 3 or 2 or 1 exponential component model.
-For the linear relaxation region, the prior for recoupling timescale is 10-300 days, and the offset time is 300 to 1200 or more for some recoveries with the initial guess as given by the weighted least-square technique.
-All the priors were considered as uniform priors.
-Since all the recoveries are unique hence this flexible approach to setting priors is necessary.
-The Gaussian likelihood is considered for the analysis.
-The MCMC Hammer: emcee \citep{EMCEE2013} ensemble sampler is used for both parameter estimation and model comparison.
+The priors are selected based on the initial knowledge of each parameter, as informed by the literature \citep{Erbil_2022, Flanagan1990, Alpar1989}.
+This knowledge provides reasonable initial ranges that can be further refined or broadened based on the results.
+For instance, parameters such as the fractional moment of inertia ($I_{\rm e}/I$ or $I_{\rm a}/I$) is generally positive and below unity.
+The recoupling timescale in exponential regions ($\tau_{\rm e}$) depends on the number of exponential components (three-, two-, or one-component models).
+Typically, for the Vela pulsar, it has been observed that the first component lies within 0.1–10 days, with the second and third components approximately 10 and 100 times longer, respectively.

+For the linear relaxation region, the prior for recoupling timescale ($\tau_{\rm nl}$) is around 10-300 days, and the offset time ($t_0$) is 300 to 1200, with the initial guess often chosen close to the observed time to the next glitch.
+For the Vortex bending studies, the prior on amplitude, phase, and decay constant were set as 0--1, 0--2$\pi$, and 0--2000 days, respectively.
+All the priors were considered as uniform priors and listed in Table~\ref{table_priors}.
+While these priors adequately describe many recoveries, particularly those observed in the Vela pulsar, their applicability may vary depending on the nature of the recovery.
+As each recovery exhibits unique characteristics, a flexible and adaptive approach to defining priors is essential.
+We model the data assuming independent Gaussian measurement uncertainties.
+The corresponding log-likelihood function is given by